 The group plans to buy thousands of new bins, as well as install traps where necessary.

-The effort, dubbed the Armaguedon Project, will also propose measures to stop city residents littering the streets.
+The effort, dubbed Project Armaguedon, will also propose measures to stop city residents from littering the streets.

-Although rats do not pose a public health problem, they are still a threat to waste collectors because they are carriers of leptospirosis, Ms. Souyris said.
+Although rats do not pose a public health problem, they pose a threat to waste collectors because they are carriers of leptospirosis, Ms. Souyris said.

 Not only Paris, New York (USA) and many other big cities are also facing this problem.